The New Pornographers’ Albums: Ranked from Worst to Best

 2007

 A.C.
-Newman’s niece Kathryn Calder joined the band in time for their fourth album, adding a second female voice.
-While there’s upbeat power pop like ‘All The Old Showstoppers’, the meat of Challengers is in the mellow tunes like ‘Go Places’ and the title track, while Bejar shines with ‘Myriad Harbour’ and ‘Entering White Cecilia’.
+Newman’s niece Kathryn Calder joined the band for their fourth album, adding a second female voice.
+While there’s upbeat power-pop like ‘All The Old Showstoppers’, the meat of Challengers is in the mellow tunes like ‘Go Places’ and the title track.
+Challengers features one of Bejar’s strongest sets of songs for The New Pornographers, with ‘Myriad Harbour’ and ‘Entering White Cecilia’.

 2003